Sonarr/Sonarr/src/NzbDrone.Core/Download/Clients/Porla/README.md

 Theis field is optional if you set a defualt path on porla BUT required if you didn't.
 I wanted this to work "by default", so if you have NO presets set, you **NEED** to set the `save_path` _BUT_ if you want to use the presets values you should NOT set the `save_path` in the RPC request.
 That is why you see that intersting branch on the `AddTorrent` functions.

+Interesting handling, the chosen preset is **overlayed** over the values from the _default_ preset if it exists.
+We need to deal with that, to determine the "effective" settings loaded inside porla

 ### Tags

 Would be great to use to filter BIG lists of torrents even more!
 But Sonarr expects everything.
 Something to look at in the future if Sonarr ever does granular torrent requests.